Toolbox Talks: Topics For Mental Health

 Toolbox talks are very beneficial if you get them right and conduct them regularly.

-Discussing and being aware of mental health in the workplace is extremely important.
+Discussing and being aware of mental health in the workplace is extremely important especially as a Mental Health First Aider.
 So, why not put together a Mental Health Toolbox Talk for your employees?

 Take a look at some topics below which you could follow if you were to conduct a Mental Health Toolbox Talk.